The Colfax County War, New Mexico

 The reign of terror had begun in Cimarron, and the town was out of control.
 Violence, lawlessness, and apprehension fed the residents, and many packed their belongings and left the area.

 At one time, guards were posted at all entrances to Cimarron, and no one was allowed to leave town without the Colfax County Ring’s permission.
 By November 9, 1875, the Santa Fe New Mexican informed the public that Cimarron was in the hands of a mob.
-The Reverend McMains was the self-appointed commander of the vigilantes, though most felt like the leader was Clay Allison.
+The Reverend McMains was the self-appointed leader of the vigilantes, although most felt that Clay Allison was the true leader.

 Governor Samuel Beech Axtell

-The Grant Owners petitioned the courts to allow them to demand purchase or rent monies from the settlers and on January 14, 1876, Governor Samuel Beech Axtell, a member of the Santa Fe Ring, granted the petition.
-The court’s decision allowed the owners to kick the settlers off the land if they didn’t pay the required rents or purchase the property from the Land Grant owners.
-Heaping more fuel on the fire, the decision attached Colfax to Taos County for judicial purposes, which forced the settlers to attend court in Taos 50 miles away, a trip which caused the settlers much hardship in time and money.
-Governor Axtell claimed the change would mean improved law and order.
-The citizens reacted in a fury over the bill, correctly surmising the interference of the Santa Fe Ring.
+The Grant Owners petitioned the courts to allow them to demand payment for purchase or rent from the settlers, and on January 14, 1876, Governor Samuel Beech Axtell, a member of the Santa Fe Ring, granted the petition.
+The court’s decision allowed the owners to evict the settlers from the land if they failed to pay the required rents or purchase the property from the Land Grant owners.
+Heaping more fuel on the fire, the decision attached Colfax to Taos County for judicial purposes, which forced the settlers to attend court in Taos, 50 miles away —a trip that caused the settlers much hardship in terms of time and money.
+Governor Axtell claimed that the change would lead to improved law and order.
+The citizens reacted in fury over the bill, correctly surmising the interference of the Santa Fe Ring.

 Sheriffs served eviction notices, and further retaliation began.
 Grant pastures were set on fire, cattle rustling increased, and officials were threatened at gunpoint.
 Grant gang members made nighttime raids of area homes and ranches with threats of violence to encourage their cooperation with the grant owners.
 It is estimated that as many as 200 people were killed in the Colfax County War.